caddyserver/website/src/docs/markdown/caddyfile/directives/map.md

   As a special case, the Caddyfile parser treats outputs that are a literal hyphen (`-`) as null/nil values.
 This is useful if you want to fall back to a default value for that particular output in the case of the given input, but want to use non-default values for other outputs.

+  The outputs will be type converted if possible; `true` and `false` will be converted to boolean types, and numeric values will be converted to integer or float accordingly.
+To avoid this conversion, you may wrap the output with [quotes](/docs/caddyfile/concepts#tokens-and-quotes) and they will stay strings.

   The number of outputs for each mapping must not exceed the number of destinations; however, for convenience, there may be fewer outputs than destinations, and any missing outputs will be filled in implicitly.

   If a regular expression was used as the input, then the capture groups can be referenced with `${group}` where `group` is either the name or number of the capture group in the expression.
 Capture group `0` is the full regexp match, `1` is the first capture group, `2` is the second capture group, and so on.